andrewt3000/web_development/cli.md

-Many javascript libraries and tools use a command line interface.
-The command line enables you to navigate the file system (much like Mac Finder or Windows Explorer) and run programs from the appropriate directories.
+The command line enables you to navigate the file system (much like Mac Finder or Windows Explorer) and run programs (such as git, npm) from the appropriate directories.

 ### Command line Cheat Sheet
 #print working directory